-Little River General Store rents bikes to those who want to ride the Root River Bike Trail.
+Little River General Store rents bikes for riding the Root River Bike Trail.

-The Old Village Hall Restaurant and Pub overlooks the bike trail; in spring, try delish morel mushroom and chopped sirloin soup.
+The Old Village Hall Restaurant and Pub overlooks the bike trail; in spring, try a delish soup of morel mushrooms and chopped sirloin.

-Shop for local and regional art at Lanesboro Arts Center, and sample fruity wines at Scenic Valley Winery.
+Shop for local and regional art at Lanesboro Arts, and sample fruity wines at Scenic Valley Winery.

-Locally raised beef burgers and creamy shakes are the specialties at the family-oriented Pedal Pushers Cafe.
+Burgers of locally raised beef are a specialty at the family-oriented Pedal Pushers Cafe.

-The 26-year-old Commonweal Theatre gained its reputation for quality productions with its Henrik Ibsen Festival each spring.
+The 27-year-old Commonweal Theatre gained its reputation for quality productions with its Henrik Ibsen Festival each spring.

 The 100-plus-year-old Victorian Habberstad House bed-and-breakfast is within walking distance of downtown (from $140).